Azores

-Its main industries are agriculture, dairy farming, livestock, fishing, and tourism, which has become a major service activity in the region.
-The government of the Azores employs a large percentage of the population directly or indirectly in the service and tertiary sectors.
-The largest city of the Azores is Ponta Delgada.
-The culture, dialect, cuisine, and traditions of the Azorean islands vary considerably, because these remote islands were settled sporadically over a span of two centuries.
+The Azores, officially the Autonomous Region of the Azores, is an autonomous region of Portugal, in the Atlantic Ocean about 1400 km west of mainland Portugal.
+Together with Madeira, it's one of the two autonomous regions of Portugal and a special territory of the European Union.
+It is the westernmost point and region of Portugal.

+The Azores is an archipelago composed of nine volcanic islands in the Macaronesia region of the North Atlantic Ocean.

 There are nine major Azorean islands and an islet cluster, in three main groups.
-These are Flores and Corvo, to the west; Graciosa, Terceira, São Jorge, Pico, and Faial in the centre; and São Miguel, Santa Maria, and the Formigas islets to the east.
+These are Flores and Corvo to the west; Graciosa, Terceira, São Jorge, Pico, and Faial in the centre; and São Miguel, Santa Maria, and the Formigas islets to the east.
 They extend for more than 600 km and lie in a northwest–southeast direction.
-All of the islands have volcanic origins, although some, such as Santa Maria, have had no recorded activity in the time since the islands were settled several centuries ago.
-Mount Pico, on the island of Pico, is the highest point in Portugal, at 2351 m.
-If measured from their base at the bottom of the ocean to their peaks, which thrust high above the surface of the Atlantic, the Azores are among the tallest mountains on the planet.
+All the islands have volcanic origins, although some, such as Santa Maria, have had no recorded activity in the time since the islands were settled several centuries ago.
+Mount Pico on the island of Pico is the highest point in Portugal, at 2351 m.
+If measured from their base at the bottom of the ocean to their peaks, the Azores are among the tallest mountains on the planet.
+The Azores are located at the seismically active Azores triple junction plate boundary where the North American plate, Eurasian plate and Nubian plate meet.

-The climate of the Azores is very mild for such a northerly location, being influenced by its distance from the continents and by the passing Gulf Stream.
+The climate is very mild for such a northerly location, being influenced by its distance from the continents and by the passing Gulf Stream.
 Because of the marine influence, temperatures remain mild year-round.
 Daytime temperatures normally fluctuate between 16 and 25 C depending on season.
 Temperatures above 30 C or below 3 C are unknown in the major population centres.
 It is also generally wet and cloudy.

+Its main industries are agriculture, dairy farming, livestock, fishing, and tourism, which has become a major service activity in the region.
+In the 20th century and to some extent into the 21st, the Azores have served as a waypoint for refueling aircraft flying between Europe and North America.
+The government of the Azores employs a large percentage of the population directly or indirectly in the service and tertiary sectors.
+The largest city is Ponta Delgada.
+The culture, dialect, cuisine, and traditions of the islands vary considerably, because these remote islands were settled sporadically over a span of two centuries.